Flamsteed (crater)

 Oblique view of Flamsteed P, facing southwest.
 From Lunar Orbiter 3.

+Flamsteed is a small lunar impact crater located on the Oceanus Procellarum, which is named after British astronomer John Flamsteed.
+It lies almost due east of the dark-hued Grimaldi, and north-northwest of the flooded Letronne bay on the south edge of the mare.
+T. W. Webb called this "a crater combined with a circle of banks" that "looks like an overflowed ring".

+On the lunar geologic timescale, Flamsteed is a crater of Eratosthenian age.
 The rim of this crater is not circular in form, having a bulging rim to the southeast.
 The interior is relatively flat and undistinguished by impacts.
 The crater lies within the southern rim of a crater that has been almost completely submerged by the basaltic lava flows that formed the Oceanus Procellarum.
 All that remains of this feature designated Flamsteed P are some low ridges and hills arranged in a circular formation.

-Flamsteed is a crater of Eratosthenian age.

 The Surveyor 1 craft landed within the northeast rim of the buried Flamsteed P feature, about 50 kilometers north-northeast of the Flamsteed crater rim.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Flamsteed.